Old Templars Cottage

 Enjoy the charm of the old with the convenience & comfort of a sleek modern and luxurious interior.
 Ideal for walking along the spectacular Northumberland Coastal Path towards the Holy Island of Lindisfarne.

-This home from home is well appointed with beautiful furnishings, complimentary WiFi, smart TV, dishwasher, washer/dryer, etc., and guests can enjoy the private garden and BBQ.
+This home from home is well appointed with beautiful furnishings, complimentary WiFi, smart TV, dishwasher, washer/dryer, etc., and guests can enjoy the private garden.

 This property comes fully furnished including Egyptian cotton bedding and towels.
-Guests are provided with a complimentary seasonal ‘Welcome Basket’ of local produce (home-made jam, shortbread from Fords bakery, Berwick ‘Cockles’ – our local sweetie , free range eggs and a bottle of local beer from Tempest brewery in Kelso).
+Guests are provided with a complimentary seasonal ‘Welcome Basket’ of local produce (home-made jam, shortbread from Fords bakery, Berwick ‘Cockles’ – our local sweetie , free range eggs and a bottle of local beer from Hetton Law Brewery ).
+Our soap is provided by Shona from Purity Soaps of Berwick.

 Guests enjoy private and exclusive use of the cottage.
-The property has been furnished with the needs of discerning travellers in mind.
+The property has been furnished with the needs of discerning travelers in mind.

 We aim to meet all guests personally; however if we are unable to do so we can leave keys in a coded entry box at the flat so that you can arrive at your convenience.

 We live about 20minutes away so in the unlikely event that there are any problems we’re always nearby to assist you.

 On street parking in the layby in this quiet street is available.
 If coming by train we also offer complimentary collection from Berwick station.
 There is a frequent local bus service into Berwick or it’s a twenty minute walk along the river to the old bridge.
 Harbour and River trips are available during the Summer months

 We’d be thrilled to assist you with booking local activities and providing suggestions for these – please just ask, we’d really love to help you plan your trip!